-Journey is a great word for the path that this year's 1,928 graduates walked to arrive at their degrees.
+Journey is a great word for the path that 2015's 1,868 graduates walked to arrive at their degrees.
 Life threw all kinds of things at them along the way: challenges and opportunities, doubts and tragedies, millstones and milestones.

 But despite it all, they made it through.
 With the help of friends, family, faculty, and staff, they reached their goal of a college degree.

 Please join us in celebrating just a few of the amazing stories behind this year's graduates.
 May their stories inspire you to accomplish new things and persevere through rough times.

 Getting a degree from IPFW is practically a family tradition for some people.
 Kristine Frye is graduating with a master’s degree in English.
 Her father, Robert D. Frye, started studying at IPFW when we opened in 1964.
 After leaving for military service in Vietnam, he returned to complete a Bachelor’s in electrical engineering technology and an MBA.
 Other members of the family followed in her father’s educational footsteps.
 Kristine’s Master’s degree makes the ninth IPFW degree awarded to a member of the Frye family.

 Kate Jones, graduating with a Master’s in special education, received the 2015 Purdue Focus award for her work assisting students with disabilities.
 Kate developed a specialized handbook that helps our students find the services and accommodations they need to succeed.
 She accomplished all of this while living with a hearing impediment and raising an active family of four children, with the youngest just two months old!